 Despite what you were taught in D.A.R.E., psilocybin mushrooms are physiologically safe for healthy people.
 In fact, for the past few years mushrooms have ranked as the Global Drug Survey’s safest illicit substance—safer even than cannabis because they put the least amount of people in the hospital.
 But the creators of the international survey even note that this is likely partly due to the special care, preparation and general knowledge of harm reduction that many mushroom users adhere to.

 Psilocybin mushrooms, and most psychedelics for that matter, are also not considered addictive because their experiences are generally too profound for compulsive use.
 That’s, in part, because mushrooms don’t tend to give users an escape like alcohol or opioids can, but rather, they often offer a deeper look at oneself that’s not always pretty.
 And so, this is where things get a little complicated, because mushrooms can give users very challenging experiences that can feel quite destabilizing to their whole world view.
+(You can find tips for navigating a bad trip here.)
 Plus, mushrooms can also disorient consumers, making them less aware of their surroundings and therefore possibly at risk for some kind of environmental accident or oversight.
 But with safe use practices, like enlisting a sober “trip sitter” and the other recommendations we described above, harm is highly unlikely for healthy individuals.

 Read: How to Harvest Mushrooms